 Maybe I’m just projecting.
 I couch this language in the words of ‘people,’ ‘someone’ and ‘we’ but it’s me who hates posting photo after photo from a beautiful country with little to no explanation or without offering someone a choice in the matter.
 I am so lucky and I know that the reasons I have the means and time to travel are only in part down to my own efforts and primarily due to the massive privilege I have in this world.
 It feels so wrong to shove that in someone’s face when they didn’t expressly choose to read about my adventures.

 But I do love photography.
 I think I’m good at it, for an amateur.
 I want to find more work related to photography and for that to happen, I have to share my photos as widely as possible, and a billion member-strong photo-sharing platform seems like the obvious place to start.
 On the other hand, I hate getting sucked into the world of endless refreshes, checking for likes and mindless scrolling, which I am prone to.
 I also hate the thought of ever making a friend feel bad about their life and circumstances, which seems inevitable when contributing to a platform that is used almost exclusively at this point to share your best moments.
-How do you share your life while always being sensitive to the lives of others?
+How do you share your life while also being sensitive to the lives of others?
 1400 words later, I’m not sure I’m any closer to figuring out the answer…

 What do you think?
 Should I share my photos on Instagram?
 Do you feel jealous looking at other people’s lives on social media?